 Lisbon has become very popular due to its good climate, delicious food, and, of course, relatively cheaper fees.
 There is an extensive selection of great value accommodation and public transport, while food & beverages are significantly cheaper than many Western cities, so long as you shop or eat at the right places.
 Many free tourist activities or one-ticket day trips can be found as well.
-Look for bargains and avoid tourist traps to enjoy the city with iconic architecture, panoramic views, world-famous food and never-ending nightlife.
+Look for bargains and avoid tourist traps to enjoy the city with iconic architecture, panoramic views, world-famous food, and never-ending nightlife.

 Also, keep in mind that Lisbon has a mild climate throughout the year.
-If you have an opening, spring and autumn seasons are a great time of year to visit Lisbon, with pleasant weather, cheaper flights and the tourist attractions are less crowded.
+If you have an opening, the spring and autumn seasons are a great time of year to visit Lisbon, with pleasant weather, cheaper flights, and the tourist attractions are less crowded.
 Winters can be wet but still tolerable if you don’t mind beaches.

 Money & Goods

 Portugal uses Euro but exchange rates and credit/debit transaction fees can be awful regardless.
 Thus, change your money beforehand and buy a local travel card.

 Always bring all medication and cosmetics from your home country as they are expensive in Portugal and this includes sun-cream, which is usually more expensive than a bottle of good wine.
 Other expensive items include; branded items, electronics, and drinks in nightclubs!

 Although it’s possible to get a decent main meal in Lisbon for around €10 ($12), the general advice applies here: avoid the touristy areas, such as Baixa, Belém, and Chiado.
 However, local food courts in shopping malls like Vasco da Gama or Colombo can accommodate your purse even in these crowded areas.
 You can eat full meals at half price.

 All cafes serve beers cheaper than bottled water, and spirits or wine can be obtained for a reasonable fee from cafes as well.